Seeking students who are inspired to contribute solutions to the world’s greatest challenges

 - Personal essay (no more than two pages) describing

-- Your motivation for participating in the Grand Challenge Scholars program
+- Your motivation for participating in the Grand Challenges Scholars program

 - The specific Grand Challenge you plan to address.